 And while it may take some extra time to start rolling with pivot tables (or just make the thing look decent), our handy social media calendar templates at least take care of that second point.

-Our favourite social media content calendar tool, of course (you knew this was coming), is the Hootsuite Planner.
+Our favorite social media content calendar tool, of course (you knew this was coming), is the Hootsuite Planner.

-Once you’ve planned your content calendar, use Hootsuite Planner to schedule all of your social media posts, engage with your followers, and track the success of your efforts.
-Sign up today.
+Once you’ve planned your social media content calendar, use Hootsuite Planner to schedule all of your social media posts, engage with your followers, and track the success of your efforts.
+Sign up for a free trial today.